SCEDC/ground-motion-packet/docs/specification/event.md

 Including the "event" dictionary is not required, but if it is present then the above elements are required.

-> NOTE: "depth" in the events geometry coordinates array is defined as
+> NOTE: "depth" in the events geometry coordinates array conforms with the
+> GeoJSON standard (meters above WGS datum).
+This id different from
-> kilometers positive downward.
-This conforms with seismic metadata convention,
+> seismic metadata convention, which is kilometers positive downward.
-> but deviates from GeoJSON.
-Note, however, that "downward from what?" is a
-> legitimate question.
-It may be the surface or it may be the WGS 84 ellipsoid
-> or some other reference.
-This standard makes no attempt to define a reference.
-> Users concerned with such matters should consult an authoritative reference
-> for earthquake origin information.

 The following example illustrates the "event" dictionary: